 Canon 10D vs Leica M10-P

 The Canon EOS 10D and the Leica M10-P are two enthusiast cameras that were announced, respectively, in February 2003 and August 2018.
-The 10D is a DSLR, while the M10-P is a rangefinder-style mirrorless camera.
+The 10D is a DSLR, while the M10-P is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (10D) and a full frame (M10-P) sensor.
 The Canon has a resolution of 6.3 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.